-Knowledge level Course Outcome Details Remember and recall the historical events which paved the development of different types of microscopes. К2 Understand and differentiate the different types of microbes К2 .
-Analyze the media composition and grow the desired microbe К2 Apply the knowledge to enumerate the microorganisms К3 Evaluate the success of understanding the viruses К3 Details Remember and recall the historical events which paved the development of different types of microscopes.
-Understand and differentiate the different types of microbes Analyze the media composition and grow the desired microbe Apply the knowledge to enumerate the microorganisms from natural environment.
+Course No Knowledge level Course Outcome Details CO1 Remember and recall the historical events which paved the development of different types of microscopes.
+K2 CO2 Understand and differentiate the different types of microbes К2 CO3 .
+Analyze the media composition and grow the desired microbe K2 CO4 Apply the knowledge to enumerate the microorganisms from natural environment. К3 CO5 Evaluate the success of understanding the viruses К3